Naseem Begum

-Naseem Begum (نسِیم بیگم), (24 February 1936 – 29 September 1971) was a popular, and well known Pakistani film playback singer.
+Naseem Begum (نسِیم بیگم), (24 February 1936 – 29 September 1971) was a famous Pakistani film playback singer.
 She was known as The Tradegy Queen for singing sorrowful and downhearted songs in films.

-She rose to prominence towards the end of the 1950s, and by 1964, she had won the prestigious Nigar Awards on four occasions.
+She rose to prominence in the late 1950s, and by 1964, she had won the prestigious Nigar Awards on four occasions.
 Despite originally being billed as a Second Noor Jehan, Naseem Begum quickly carved out her own successful niche in the Pakistani film industry.

-She was the original singer of the popular song "Aye Rahe Haq Ke Shaheedo".
+She was the original singer of the popular song "Aye Rah-e-Haq Ke Shaheedo".

 Early life

 Naseem Begum was born in the city of Amritsar, British India, in 1936.
 She acquired her musical training from the classical singer Mukhtar Begum, the elder sister of the renowned ghazal vocalist Farida Khanum.

 Career

 Her first film, as a playback singer, was music director Ghulam Ahmed Chishti composed Guddi Gudda (1956).
 In 1958, the music composer Mian Sheharyar was greatly impressed by her vocal range, and gave her the opportunity to sing for his film Begunah (1958).

 Naseem Begum immediately achieved success with her song "Nainon mein jal bhar aayey", which became one of the most popular tracks of the 1950s.
 She gained popularity after singing memorable duets with famous playback singer Ahmed Rushdi.

+For her contributions towards singing industry and for army for her moral support in the Indo-Pak war, she was honored by the Government of Pakistan with the Pride of Performance in 1965.